Azure/azure-rest-api-specs/specification/edge/resource-manager/Microsoft.Edge/resourceInsights/readme.md

-# edge
+# resourceInsights

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for edge.
+This is the AutoRest configuration file for resourceInsights.

 ## Getting Started